 Great floral design starts with gorgeous flowers.

 Here’s how to keep your petals looking pretty: — Beautiful blooms.
 Select the freshest flowers you can find.
-Skip those with brown, bruised, or broken petals.
 Stems should be sturdy, not mushy or squashed.

 — Keep it clean.
 Clean tools, clean vase, clean water.

 — Prep work.
-Prepare your flowers for design work by removing leaves and thorns, giving stems a fresh cut, and placing them in clean water.
+Prepare your flowers for design work by removing leaves and thorns, giving stems a fresh cut, and placing them in clean, cold water.
 Florists refer to this set of steps as “conditioning” or “processing” flowers.

 — Lose the green.
 Remove the leaves and thorns from each stem with your hands, clippers, thorn strippers, or floral knife.